Jacques Reeves

-Jacques Dimitri Reeves (born October 8, 1982) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys, Houston Texans and Kansas City Chiefs.
-He was drafted by the Dallas Cowboys in the seventh round of the 2004 NFL Draft.
+Jacques Dimitri Reeves (born October 8, 1982) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Houston Texans and Kansas City Chiefs.
+He was selected by the Dallas Cowboys in the seventh round of the 2004 NFL draft.
 He played college football at Purdue University.

-Early years
+Early life

 Reeves attended Lancaster High School.
 As a senior defensive back, he had 4 interceptions (2 returned for touchdowns) and 5 fumble recoveries.
 He also practiced track and basketball.

 He ran the 200 metres in 20.72 seconds and the 400 metres in 46.01 seconds.
 He was a member of the Dallas Morning News All-area 100 team.

 College career

 He accepted a football scholarship from Purdue University.
 As a true freshman he played on special teams, tallying 11 tackles.
 The next year, he started 3 games, posting 32 tackles, 2 interceptions and 3 forced fumbles (led the team).